sunilemanjee/quantization-test-ui/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the Elasticsearch and OpenAI documentation
+2. Review the Elasticsearch documentation
 3. Open an issue in the repository

 ## Acknowledgments

 - Elasticsearch for vector search capabilities
-- OpenAI/Azure for AI analysis
 - Bootstrap for the UI framework
 - Flask for the web framework